holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 ## Novelty characterization

-At the end of each episode, the agent provides a novelty characterization for the episode, which includes a probablity of novelty, probability threshold, novelty level, and a characterization string.
+At the end of each episode, the agent provides a novelty characterization for the episode, which includes a probability of novelty, probability threshold, novelty level, and a characterization string.

 ## Sample (Mock) Novelty